jadKhoury1/simple-body-validator-documentation/docs/custom-validation-rules.md

     this.trans('uppercase');
 ```

-If you have a more complex senario where you need to replace more place holders you can pass an object as second parameter to the <code>trans</code> method.
+If you have a more complex scenario where you need to replace more placeholders you can pass an object as second parameter to the <code>trans</code> method.

 ```js
     this.trans('required_if_type', [